How an application «Find My Kids» can help parents of hyperactive children

 Parents need to understand that their child is unable to follow some instructions due to his or her special nervous system.

-Cuddling is important for any child and essential for ADHD child.
+Cuddling is important for any child and essential for ADHD children.
 Do not forget to emphasize your sympathy and build your bond with a kid by hugging and stroking, especially in difficult situations — when he or she cannot cope with emotions or excitement.

 7. Following daily routine